 THE WARRIOR’S WAY is a garish, loud cinematic atrocity that fails to provide a single moment of excitement and barely any recognizable human emotions or sympathetic, relatable characters in its entire running time.
 In the lead, Dong-gun Jang is a cipher who barely speaks English or any other language.
 This is the first American movie for the Korean action star, and hopefully the last.
 As Lynne, Kate Bosworth gives an unhinged, absolutely moronic performance that could do permanent damage to her career, while former Oscar-winner Geoffrey Rush takes slumming to a whole new level with his performance as the town drunk.
 The movie has long stretches without action as the hero tries to turn from his violent past and do nice things, but they’re so boring and blandly written it’s hard to care.
 Meanwhile, the hyper-violent, seemingly endless final battles are indecipherable gorefests that don’t spotlight Jang’s supposedly strong martial arts skills at all since he’s basically a spinning human Cuisinart with a sword, lopping off arms and even heads at will.
 THE WARRIOR’S WAY is an awful mishmash of martial arts action, a Western and even fantasy, with extreme bloody violence and a sick subplot.

+In THE WARRIOR’S WAY, a Chinese assassin, Yang, can’t bring himself to kill the infant daughter of a rival clan leader.
+So, Yang kidnaps her and hides in Wild West America.
+Yang and the baby take refuge in a town populated by the most pathetic circus of all time.
+Yang falls in love with a young woman who trains him for working in a laundry while he teaches her how to wield a sword.
+Then, the local villain arrives to terrorize the town with warriors from Yang’s clan, looking to kill him and the baby.
+A bloody battle ensues.
 THE WARRIOR’S WAY is a garish atrocity.
 It fails to provide a single moment of excitement and barely has any recognizable human emotions or sympathetic, relatable characters in its entire running time.
 There’s also extreme bloody violence, some foul language and a sick subplot involving the local villain’s proclivities.
 In fact, the hero is merely a spinning human Cuisinart with a sword, lopping off arms and even heads at will.
 See this movie, and you may feel like you’ve lost your mind as well.
 THE WARRIOR’S WAY is one of the worst movies.